Alabama Road Trip No. 50

 Where To Eat

-You won’t find but one chain restaurant on the island – Subway, located in the Circle K gas station.
-The rest are local eateries.
+There are plenty of local eateries.
 During the off-season, be sure to call before you go as hours can change and restaurants tend to close early.
 Lighthouse Bakery (919 Chaumont Ave.; 251-861-2253) serves breakfast and lunch items including muffins, sandwiches and subs.
 Locals love the Sunday special, a crab omelet.
 The bakery is open Wednesday through Sunday.

 If you’re in the mood for pizza, visit Island Rainbow (1614 Bienville Blvd.; 251-861-0060).
 While you’re there, be sure to select from the wide variety of snow cone flavors and enjoy a cool dessert during a hot summer afternoon.